BerkeleyHCI/PolymorphicBlocks/getting_started_schimport.md

 ## Schematic Definition
-Start by drawing the application schematic for the HX711, as described in Figure 4 of its [datasheet](https://cdn.sparkfun.com/datasheets/Sensors/ForceFlex/hx711_english.pdf).
+**Start by drawing the application schematic for the HX711**, as described in Figure 4 of its [datasheet](https://cdn.sparkfun.com/datasheets/Sensors/ForceFlex/hx711_english.pdf).

 For common parts like capacitors, resistors, and transistors, we use the generic built-in KiCad symbols, which ultimately map down to HDL library blocks with parts selection automation.
 A full list is available in the [reference section](#reference).